tatmanblue/Missions-Dialog/README.md

 Unity Game.

 ## Assets
-You must have these assets installed prior to opening any of scenes.
-In house assets are built by bulding and exporting the asset.
+You must have the 3rd party assets installed prior to opening any of scenes.
+In house assets are built by bulding and exporting the asset and are checked into the repo.
 3rd party assets must be purchased from the vendor (links provided).

 ### In house Assets
 [Character Controller](https://github.com/tatmanblue/Unity-Characters/tree/main/CharacterStudio/Assets/Character)